RellikDog/Capstone1/README.md

 <img alt="Normalized population density and raw application data" src='graphs/norm-scatter-withDC.png'>

 #### Hypothesis C Nullification
 By looking at the above charts I can almost certainly confirm the null hypothesis to Hypothesis(C).
 There is no evidence that states with higher population densities filed more applications for handguns.
 I reach this conclusion by looking at chart 2C.
 On chart 2C you can see that the distribution of handgun applications is fairly uniform.

 #### Hypothesis B Nullification
-It's also not apperent that states with lower population densities had a higher rate of rifle applications.
+It's also not apparent that states with lower population densities had a higher rate of rifle applications.
 In both cases the raw number of applications seems to be fairly uniform.